Quick Summary

 How Does It Work?

 Previously, superannuation earnings in the accumulation phase were taxed at a maximum of 15%.
 Under the new rules, if your total super balance exceeds $3 million, the earnings on the amount above this threshold are taxed at 30%.
-For example, if you have $3.5 million in super, the first $3 million of earnings are taxed at 15%, and the remaining $500,000 at 30%.
+For example, if you have $3.5 million in super, the first $3 million of earnings are taxed at 15%, and the earnings attributable to the remaining $500,000 are taxed at 30%.

 What Are Unrealised Gains?